bcbio/bcbio-nextgen/docs/contents/configuration.rst

-  numbers here are an estimation of 1e7 reads.). ``qualimap_full`` uses the full bam files but it may be slow. ``bwa-mem`` forces use of bwa mem even for samples with less than 70bp reads.  ``bnd-genotype`` enables genotyping of breakends in Lumpy calls, which improves accuracy but can be slow.
+  numbers here are an estimation of 1e7 reads.). ``qualimap_full`` uses the full bam files but it may be slow. ``bwa-mem`` forces use of bwa mem even for samples with less than 70bp reads.  ``bnd-genotype`` enables genotyping of breakends in Lumpy calls, which improves accuracy but can be slow. `gvcf` forces gVCF output for callers that support it (GATK HaplotypeCaller, FreeBayes, Platypus).

 .. _CRAM format: http://www.ebi.ac.uk/ena/about/cram_toolkit
 .. _GEMINI database: https://github.com/arq5x/gemini